vega113/WaveInCloud/spec/conversation/convspec.rst

 Links
 -----
 Link annotations define links to other resources.
-All link annotations have names that begin with "link/".
+All link annotations have keys that begin with "link/".

 link/manual